jeffpar/pcjs/software/pcx86/app/other/wordstar/3.20/index.md

 [Directory Listings](#directory-of-wordstar-320-original) of original single-sided (160Kb)
 WordStar 3.20 diskettes are provided below.
-Before we acquired the originals, all we had was a disk image recreated by [The OS/2 Museum](http://www.os2museum.com/).
+Before we acquired the originals, all we had was a backup disk image recreated by [The OS/2 Museum](http://www.os2museum.com/).
 We have retained both sets of files for comparison purposes.

 The same May 2019 acquisition included: